-Other shops housed the sellers of precious stones, chiefly coral and turquoise; for the Tibetans prize these above everything else, and good specimens fetch fabulous prices.
+Other shops housed the sellers of precious stones, chiefly coral and turquoise, for the Tibetans prize these above everything else, and good specimens fetch fabulous prices.

-Many of the stalls were devoted to religious emblems-prayer-wheels, bells, rosaries, little portable charm-boxes containing images, butter-lamps, and offering-bowls; other stalls sold only tea-bowls, mostly of wood, and at a few chop-sticks were procurable, for though the peasants eat with their fingers, the nobility have learned the use of chop-sticks from the Chinese; but of knives and forks I saw no evidence, though many steel daggers and short swords were in evidence.
+Many of the stalls were devoted to religious emblems-prayer-wheels, bells, rosaries, little portable charm-boxes containing images, butter-lamps, and offering-bowls; other stalls sold only tea-bowls, mostly of wood, and at a few chop-sticks were procurable, for though the peasants eat with their fingers, the nobility have learned the use of chopsticks from the Chinese; but knives and forks I saw none, though many steel daggers and short swords were in evidence.

-Food-stuffs were a very important item of merchandise, and the sellers of brick-tea of various quality, but nearly all imported from China, did a roaring business.
+Food stuffs were a very important item of merchandise, and the sellers of brick-tea of various qualities, but nearly all imported from China, did a roaring business.

-Tibet's boycott of foreign people does not apply to

-foreign goods, and a number of articles were on sale which had been brought back from Kalimpong.
-These included scissors, cheap looking-glasses (a great favorite with the peasant women from the country, many of whom had never gazed on their own beauty before), matches, candles, and an occasional box of highly perfumed soap.
+Tibet's boycott of foreign people does not apply to foreign goods, and quite a number of articles were on sale which had been brought back from Kalimpong.
+These included scissors, cheap looking-glasses (a great favourite with the peasantwomen from the country, many of whom had never gazed on their own beauty before), matches, candles, and an occasional box of highly-perfumed soap.

-Matches and candles have made a real conquest of Lhasa, as they are so much more convenient than their respective Tibetan prototypes, the tinder-box and butter-lamp.
-The presence of the soap was very surprising, considering the known filthiness of the Tibetan, but I found that very little of it is used for washing purposes.
+The matches and candles have made a real conquest of Lhasa, as they are so much more convenient than their respective Tibetan prototypes, tinder-box and butter-lamp.
+The presence of the soap was very surprising considering the known filthiness of the Tibetan, but I found that very little of it is used for washing purposes.
 The peasants like to smear it on their bodies as an additional precaution against the cold and because of its pleasant smell.
 I even heard of cases where this perfumed soap was placed on family altars as a cheap and more lasting substitute for incense.

 The international trade of Tibet is, of course, very small.
-Miscellaneous food-stuffs (chiefly tea), materials for clothing (chiefly silk and hats), and various metals and manufactures from metals, such as copper for the mint, knives, and other tools, form the principal imports.
+Miscellaneous foodstuffs (chiefly tea), materials for clothing (chiefly silk and hats), and various metals and manufactures from metals, such as copper for the Mint, knives, and other tools, etc., form the principal imports.

-The principal export is wool, followed at a great distance by furs and by musk-the musk-deer of Eastern Tibet are very famous; a certain amount of borax from the lake-beds also finds its way down to India, chiefly through Nepal, while a large number of mules, ponies, sheep, and goats are also sent to foreign markets.
+The principal export is wool, followed at a great distance by furs and by musk-the musk-deer of Eastern Tibet are very famous-a certain amount of borax from the lake-beds also finds its way down to India, chiefly through Nepal, while quite a number of mules, ponies, sheep, and goats are also sent to foreign markets.

-There are three main trade routes connecting Lhasa with the outside world.
-One goes to Peking in China, passing through Tachienlu, though this route, formerly the one most used, is largely blocked owing to the hostilities which exist between Tibet and China.
-The second route goes from Lhasa through Shigatse to distant Ladak and Kashmir.
-At one time this was of great importance, but it is less so now on account of the great distance to be covered.
-The third and now the greatest trade route is that which runs from Lhasa through Gyangtse, Pari, Yatung, and the Chumbi Valley to Kalimpong.
-This seems to be the line along which Tibet's trade stream now flows, though I am convinced that a much more natural outlet into India would be from Kampa Dzong down the Tista Valley. would do away with the terribly steep ascent and descent of the Jelap Pass, for along the Tista Valley route a cart- and even motor-road could easily be made.
+There are three main trade-routes connecting Lhasa with the outside world: one goes to Peking in China, passing through Tachienlu, though this route, formerly the one most used, is largely blocked owing to the hostilities which exist between Tibet and China.
+The second route goes from Lhasa through Shigatsé to distant Ladak and Kashmir.
+At one time this was of great importance, but is less so now, owing to the great distance to be covered.
+The third, and now the greatest, traderoute is that which runs from Lhasa through Gyangtsé, Pari, Yatung, and the Chumbi Valley to Kalimpong.
+This seems to be the line along which Tibet's trade-stream now seems to flow, though I am convinced that a much more natural outlet into India would be from Kampa Dzong down the Tista Valley.
+This would do away with the terribly-steep ascent and descent of the Jelap Pass, for along the Tista Valley route a cart, and even motor, road could easily be made.